benc61116/NLP/plan.md

 ### Agent Prompt

 ```
-You are implementing full fine-tuning experiments for Llama-2-1.3B on MRPC and SQuAD v2.
+You are implementing full fine-tuning experiments for Llama-2-1.3B on MRPC, SQuAD v2, SST-2, and RTE.
 This serves as the primary comparison point for LoRA experiments.

 CONTEXT:
-- Running in parallel with other training (baselines on VM3, LoRA on same VM for different tasks)
+- Running in parallel with other training (baselines and SST-2 on VM3, LoRA on same VMs for different tasks)
 - Model: meta-llama/Llama-2-1.3b-hf
-- Hardware: VM1 for MRPC, VM2 for SQuAD (task-based splitting)
+- Hardware: VM1 for MRPC + RTE, VM2 for SQuAD v2, VM3 for SST-2 (task-based splitting)
-- Objective: Establish full fine-tuning performance and representation changes
+- Objective: Establish full fine-tuning performance and representation changes across all four tasks

 EXPERIMENTAL DESIGN:
 1. HYPERPARAMETER SEARCH:
-   - Learning rates: [1e-5, 2e-5, 5e-5]
+   - Learning rates: [1e-5, 2e-5] for classification tasks (MRPC, SST-2, RTE)
+   - Learning rates: [5e-6, 1e-5] for QA task (SQuAD v2)
    - Batch sizes: [8, 16] with gradient accumulation as needed
+   - Sequence lengths: 512 for classification, 768 for SQuAD v2
    - Epochs: Early stopping with patience=3 on validation loss
    - Warmup: 10% of training steps
    - Use W&B sweeps for systematic search